Penthouse Apartments • Kensington, Brooklyn

 Frequently Asked Questions

-Is Kensington a good neighborhood for penthouse apartment hunters?
+Is Kensington actually a good fit for someone looking for a penthouse apartment?

 Penthouse Apartments in other Brooklyn neighborhoods